 Cigarette butts are one of the most common types of litter throughout the world.
 According to the CDC, cigarette butts are “the largest single type of litter by count and their filters do not biodegrade.”

-A new study in the International Journal of Environmental Research and Public Health outlines the specifics of cigarette butt litter.
+A study in the International Journal of Environmental Research and Public Health outlines the specifics of cigarette butt litter.
 The study, from Thomas Webler and Karin Jakubowski, shows that 9.7 billion cigarette butts are littered in the United States each year, with 4 billion of those ending up in waterways.

 This is a major problem, especially because cigarette butts are not biodegradable.
 They are made out of cellulose acetate, a plastic, and therefore greatly contribute to the amount of plastic and toxins in our oceans.

 Concerningly, the study, which collected data from 7,532 college-aged cigarette smokers, found that less than half of the people surveyed knew that cigarette butts are not biodegradable.
 And those surveyed said they littered about half of the cigarettes they smoked.